Photo: Megan Macphee

 Camp Odyssey 2024

-Our incredibly popular Camp Odyssey will be back in the summer of 2024!
-Camp Odyssey offers weeklong day camps and single-day camps throughout July and August in Kimberley and Cranbrook.
-This is a great opportunity to have your children outside, in a safe, structured, and fun environment.
+Our incredibly popular Camp Odyssey is back for summer of 2024!
+A great opportunity to have your children outside, in a safe, structured, and fun environment with week-long and day camps in Kimberley & Cranbrook.

 Kimberley Farmers' Market 2024